hapijs/log/API.md

 The output from a hapi server using the `Pinologger` can be piped to [`pino-pretty`](https://github.com/pinojs/pino-pretty) or other pino compatible modules.
 The constructor takes the following arguments:

 `new Log.Pinologger(stdout);`

+## <a name="setLevel" /> `server.plugins.log.setLevel(level)`

+The log level can be changed after the plugin is registered by using the `server.plugins.log.setLevel(level)` function.
+Only valid levels are accepted.
+After the level is changed only log events that are below the threshold will be logged.